Mark Edward: Years as a "professional psychic"

 In 1990, Edward began working for the Psychic Friends Network.
-Highly influenced by 1930 movies about mediums and psychic scams and later the 1948 film Nightmare Alley, Edward decided to climb as high as he could in the growing psychic / New Age market.
-Magician Penn Jillette referred to Edward as a reformed con-artist on the pilot of their Showtime television series Bullshit! a claim that Edward denies.
+Highly influenced by 1930 movies about mediums and psychic scams and later the 1948 film Nightmare Alley, Edward decided to climb as high as he could in the growing psychic/New Age market.
+Magician Penn Jillette referred to Edward as a "reformed con artist" on the pilot of their Showtime television series Bullshit!, a label that Edward rejects.
 "I've always been a skeptic because I'm a magician.
-When I see something in this hand (points to right hand) I automatically want to know what the other hand is doing".
+When I see something in this hand [pointing to his right hand], I automatically want to know what the other hand is doing".

 During this time, Edward also worked on radio talk shows in Hollywood and Hawaii, gaining notoriety that eventually led to being chosen out of 160 other psychics to be second in line and backup Master Psychic for the ill-fated Psychic Friends Radio Network.
 Finally, he did a late night psychic infomercial for the Psychic Revival Network.
 This caused much controversy which angered magicians and skeptics alike.

 In an interview with ABC's Good Morning America, Edward recounts his years as a professional psychic working the 900 phone lines.
 Reporter Eric Noll quotes Edward, "The psychic business is built on lies.
 There is no supernatural power.
-You can't see the future...
-We're in the golden age of the con.
+You can't see the future... we're in the golden age of the con.
 There are people coming out of the woodwork that would love to separate you from your money.
 But people just want someone to talk to.
-That's the bottom line".
+That's the bottom line."